 Achieving and maintaining good health often requires a lot of hard work, dedication and willpower.
-It can be difficult, for instance, to overcome our lifelong additions to wheat and sugar.
+It can be difficult, for instance, to overcome our lifelong addictions to wheat and refined sugar.
 Giving up tobacco?
 Even worse.
-And let’s not forget the dread many of us feel upon realizing it’s gym day (ever seen a group of people on a cardio machine who looks like they’re enjoying it?)
+And let’s not forget the dread many of us feel upon realizing it’s gym day (ever seen a group of people on a cardio machine who look like they’re enjoying it?)

 That said, there are a number of techniques we can incorporate into our daily lives that are quick, easy and good for us.
-Drinking lemon water upon awakening to stimulate the digestive system is one of them.
+Drinking lemon water upon waking to stimulate the digestive system is one of them.
 Dry brushing before a shower to boost blood circulation is another one.
-Then, of course, there is the most powerful health-boosting technique of all: oil pulling!
+And then there is the most powerful health-boosting technique of all: oil pulling!

 What Is Oil Pulling and How Does It Work?